 - Changes in sleeping.
 A senior with Parkinson’s may flail his/her legs and arms and make other abrupt movements while asleep.
 These movements can be troublesome to a sleeping partner, who may seek alternative sleeping arrangements.

 If you observe some of these changes in a person you love, in addition to the hallmark signs of rigidity and tremors, contact his/her doctor as soon as possible for a comprehensive evaluation.
 Then call on Compassionate Nursing Services for additional resources pertaining to Parkinson’s and in-home supportive services to help make life safer and more comfortable during the progression of the disease.
-You can reach us any time at 314-432-4312 for additional details about our award-winning Chesterfield caregiving services, and to arrange for a free in-home consultation.
-Visit our Service Area page to learn about all of the communities where we provide care.
+You can reach us any time at 314-432-4312 for additional details about our award-winning home care in Frontenac and the surrounding areas, and to arrange for a free in-home consultation.